 StayConnected Program and Readmission Policies

-Students who are inactive for a period of one year or less may be automatically readmitted to the College of Music.
-After more than one year of inactivity, a Dean’s hold will be placed on the student’s record and the student must reapply and re-audition for admission to the College of Music.
+Students who are inactive for two semesters or less may be automatically readmitted to the College of Music.
+After more than two semesters of inactivity (not including summer), a Dean’s hold will be placed on the student’s record and the student must reapply and re-audition for admission to the College of Music.

 Change of Major

-Students interested in changing their major (or adding a second degree program) within music should obtain an Undergraduate Change of Major Form from the Undergraduate Office.
-This form must be signed by the appropriate area chairs and advisors.
+Students interested in changing their major (or adding a second degree program) within music should obtain an Undergraduate Change of Major form from the Undergraduate Office.
+This form must be signed by the appropriate area chairs, advisors, and Undergraduate Associate Dean.